 9) Click Next and then Apply on the two following screens to Apply the settings.
 Once the Apply page shows green checkmarks for each step, click Next.
 Then click Finish on the following Summary page.

 Congratulations!
 You’ve set up a Local Repository to use in your Scale Out Backup Repository.
 Find it in the Backup Repositories section of your Backup Infrastructure.

 1) On the Backup Repositories screen, click the Add Repository button.

 5) Enter a name for the Repository and click Next.

-6) Add the S3 Endpoint you gathered earlier and enter it in the Service Point field.
-Then, enter the 2nd part of the S3 Endpoint (in this example it is ‘us-west-001’).
+6) Add the S3 Endpoint you gathered earlier and enter it as your Service point.
+Then, enter the 2nd part of the S3 Endpoint (in this example it is ‘us-east-005’).
 After you’ve done this, click the Add button to enter your B2 credentials.

 7) In the Access Key field, enter your keyID.
 And in the Secret Key field, enter your applicationKey.
-Then enter a description if you like and click OK.
+Then enter a description and click OK.

 8) You’ll now see the Credentials field populated.
 Proceed by clicking the Next button.

-10a) Now enable immutability on your backup by clicking the "Make recent backups immutable" box and entering the number of days you would like your files locked for.
+10a) Enable immutability on your backup by clicking the "Make recent backups immutable for" box and entering the number of days you would like your files locked for.
 Please note that you must have selected a bucket with Object Lock enabled and be using a newly created Application Key.
 Backblaze strongly recommends you utilize this immutability feature to protect your organization from ransomware.
 You can read more about Object Lock and B2 here.

 Create the Scale Out Backup Repository